 Here in the States, however, “ambient folk” has a more countrified connotation.
 We Yankees consider Finnish artist Islaja, who specializes in folk music of the avant-garde variety, California’s Jesca Hoop and even Devendra Banhart to be the bearers of this particular cross.
 Think acoustic guitars and wandering, challenging melodies.

-Many critics refer to this kind of music as “inaccessible,” but try listening to Islaja’s 2004 debut Meritie.
+Many critics refer to this style of music as inaccessible, but try listening to Islaja’s 2004 debut Meritie.
 If you’re anything like me, you’ll find yourself immediately engrossed by her Bjork-y meditations and inviting voice.
 Also, her lyrics are in Finnish, so you may not know what the hell she’s talking about, but it sure is pretty.
-If you want something a little more English-speaking to enjoy from this genre, might I suggest Grizzly Bear’s 2006 album Yellow House, which is the musical equivalent of antique shopping in Hyrule.
+If you want something a little more straightforward from this genre, try Grizzly Bear’s 2006 album Yellow House, which is the musical equivalent of antique shopping in Hyrule.

 I’ll end this installment of genre tourism with a quick visit to the unclassifiable appendages of this genre.
 Floridian duo Viernes, Animal Collective member Avey Tare (whose solo debut, Down There, comes out next week), San Diego native Gonjasufi, Flying Lotus, and Aphex Twin occupy different spaces underneath the ambient umbrella.
-They’re all experimental, to varying degrees—what makes something “ambient” as opposed to simply “electronic” is hard to pin down, but might include an absence of melody and lyrics, nonsensical song and album titles, heavy musical repetition, a near exclusive use of synth instrumentation, and an avoidance of the typical verse/chorus/verse pop song structure.
+They’re all experimental, to varying degrees, although what makes something “ambient” as opposed to simply “electronic” is hard to pin down; it might include the absence of melody and/or lyrics, nonsensical song and album titles, heavy musical repetition, a near exclusive use of synth instrumentation, and an avoidance of the typical verse/chorus/verse pop song structure.

-Of course, the best ambient music challenges the listener while at the same inviting him or her to a bizarre yet fulfilling musical landscape culled straight from the artist’s wacky imagination.
+The best ambient music challenges the listener, while at the same inviting him or her to a bizarre yet fulfilling musical landscape culled straight from the artist’s wacky imagination.
 In other words, your favorite ambient artist may break all these rules and defy categorization.
 That’s cool.
 There’s a certain visceral connection one has to ambient music; it’s stuff you feel as much as listen to.

 As Zola Jesus assures us on “Night,” “In the end of the night I can feel you breathe.
 Don’t be afraid, don’t be alarmed; in the end of the night, you’re in my arms.”